31 Days of Prevention Strategies

 Strategy 1 – Drink water with lemons/limes

 When I was diagnosed with breast cancer in January 2009, I read every book written by cancer “survivors’ who had successfully overcome the disease.
 What I discovered was that there were many common elements in their diet and lifestyle changes.
 I compiled these strategies in my book, A Teacher’s Journey…What Breast Cancer Taught Me but more importantly, I try to follow these healthy habits in my daily life.
-Some are easy to implement; some not so much.
+Some are easy to implement; some maybe a bit challenging.

-So come along with me during Breast Cancer month and together we’ll start on a 31 day journey to a healthier life.
-Try to at least follow the recommended strategy for each day, and if you’re really willing to follow along with me…keep adding the strategies until you’ve adopted them all.
+So join me on a 31 day journey to a healthier life.
+Try to at least follow the recommended strategy for each day, and if you’re willing …keep adding the strategies until you’ve adopted them all - or at least a few.
 We’ll start off slow with the easiest habits to adopt and build to the most difficult.
 Whatever you decide, if you take any of them as permanent habits, you’ll be healthier for it.

 Today’s tip is simple and something we hear all the time.
 Drink lots and lots of filtered water.
 The critical twist is to add slices of organic lemons and limes to it.
 Water is the best internal cleanser and cancer hates the alkaline environment created by adding lemons and limes to your water.